Can a non-Gandhi president revive India's Congress party? – DW – 10/20/2022

 80-year-old Mallikarjun Kharge new Congress Party leader

-With Kharge at the wheel, senior leader Rahul Gandhi's "Bharat Jodo Yatra" or "Unite India Rally," is gathering momentum as he, too, aims to revive the party's sagging electoral fortunes ahead of the 2024 general elections.
+The "Bharat Jodo Yatra" or "Unite India Rally," of Rahul Gandhi is also gathering momentum as the senior Congress leader aims to revive the party's sagging fortunes ahead of the 2024 general election.

-The 3,570-kilometer-long (2,218 miles) tour on foot of Indian cities, towns and villages is aimed at countering the increasing religious divide, rising unemployment, escalating cost-of-living crisis and the weakening of democratic institutions.
+His 3,570-kilometer-long (2,218 miles) tour on foot of Indian cities, towns and villages is aimed at countering the increasing religious divide, rising unemployment, the escalating cost-of-living crisis, and the weakening of democratic institutions.

 After Kharge's election, Rahul Gandhi pointed out that "the new president will decide what my role will be.”

-Verniers said that the cross-country rally is an attempt by Gandhi to reclaim parts of a public sphere saturated by the BJP's communication machine.
+Verniers said that the cross-country rally was an attempt by Gandhi to reclaim parts of a public sphere saturated by the BJP's communication machine.

 According to political scientist Zoya Hasan, reforms are needed to reverse the party's decline into political oblivion.